What's Your Accounting Firm Worth?

 If your fees are flatlining or in freefall, this will obviously impact buyer interest.
 Declining fees are a symptom and a warning sign of bigger issues.
-If the practice is leaking clients due to an ageing client base, poor service or below par work, the writing is on the wall and no one wants to go buy into a leaky boat.
-Most firms are buying fees to create growth and a leaky boat is not going to solve their own growth problem.
+If the practice is leaking clients due to an ageing client base, poor service or below par work, the writing is on the wall and no one wants to go board a leaky boat.
+Most buyers are in the market to grow and a leaky boat is not going to solve their problem.

 The declining practice is common and typically the vendor took their foot off the marketing pedal years ago.
 These firms are characterised by an outdated brand, a website that is just an 'electronic brochure' and they are almost invisible on social media channels.
 In the digital and social age your marketing could be the difference between boom, doom and gloom.

 Buyers are investors looking for a return on their investment and if your profitability is headed south then you have a problem.
 Technology and automation have decreased the value of many compliance-based services, while the cost of running a firm continues to rise.